Nunthorpe Athletic Junior Football Club

 Respect is a high profile initiative of the FA.
 We whole heartedly adopt this policy within our club and encourage all our managers, players, parents and supporters to adopt a respectful approach to all our match officials, players and visiting supporters.

 Nunthorpe Athletic Juniors are a football club open to everyone in the Middlesbrough and surrounding areas.
 We welcome all to who want to become involved with us but insist that high standards of behaviour and respect are maintained at all times.
-Should you have any questions relating to safe guarding of your children involved in junior football or wish to raise any concerns no matter how small they may be, please speak to Ross Watson or any member of the committe, Colin Mohan - Chairman or Sean Allen - Treasurer who will gladly answer your questions.
-Simply call 0845 050 9278and you will reach a member of our team.
+Should you have any questions relating to safe guarding of your children involved in junior football or wish to raise any concerns no matter how small they may be, please speak to Ross Watson or any member of the committee, Sean Allen, Dom Gardner, Michael Young, Dave Boanas and Andrew Henderson They will gladly answer your questions or direct you to the right person.
+Simply call 0845 050 9278 and you will reach a member of our team.

 We offer equal opportunities to all children no matter what their age, colour or race.